Who's Behind Listverse?

 On November 6, 1854, 28-year-old George Towler, who worked at the Farnley Iron Company, chose a rather thorough and stunning method of suicide.
 Standing near a furnace filled with 50 tonnes (55 tons) of molten iron, Towler took a last look around the workplace then calmly jumped into the liquid metal.

-For iron to melt, it has to reach temperatures in excess of 2800°F (1538°C).
+For iron to melt, it has to reach temperatures above 2800°F (1538°C).
 It was said that all that was able to be recovered from the orange-hot iron was a portion of charred bone.
 This was all that remained of Towler to be buried at the church of St. Michael in the Farnley district of West Yorkshire, England.

 3Suicide by Homemade Guillotine